AusClimateService/npcp/reports/phase1/phase1_report.md

 the NPCP established a bias correction intercomparison project.
-This paper presents the results of the first phase of that intercomparison, which focused on assessing the methods available to the ACS right now for producing a general purpose bias corrected version of the CORDEX Australasia dataset.
+This paper presents the results of the first phase of that intercomparison, which focused on assessing the methods available to the ACS right now for producing a general-purpose bias corrected version of the CORDEX Australasia dataset.

-The intercomparison involved validating the various bias correction methods against the same observational data that was used to calibrate the methods (the "calibration" task) and then against different observational data by calibrating on the first half of the observational record and then validating on the second half (the "cross validation" task).
+The intercomparison involved validating the various bias correction methods against the same observational data that was used to calibrate the methods (the "calibration" task) and then against different observational data by calibrating on the first half of the observational record and then validating on the second half (the "cross-validation" task).
 These two validation approaches each have their have own limitations, so results that were consistent across both were considered more robust.
-Indeed, aside from an obvious difference in the magnitude of the residual bias after bias correction (cross validation is associated with higher biases) the relative performance of the bias correction methods and whether or not they provided any substantial benefit was mostly similar between the two tasks.
+Indeed, aside from an obvious difference in the magnitude of the residual bias after bias correction (cross-validation is associated with higher biases) the relative performance of the bias correction methods and whether or not they provided any substantial benefit was mostly similar between the two tasks.